canmet-energy/docker-adlmflexnetserver/README.md

-# Installing Autodesk Software
+# Installing The Foundry Software
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

-## Installing AutoDesk licence server
+## Installing The Foundry licence server
 ### Requirements
 * A system running Docker 1.8 or above. (instruction are for Linux, but could be modified for Windows.)
 * Ensure that ports 2080 and 27000-27009 are open to the LAN on this system and not being used by another service.